valdisiljuconoks/localization-provider-core/docs/getting-started-netcore.md

 }
 ```

-Using localization provider will make sure that resources are discovered and registered in the database (if this process will not be disabled via `AddDbLocalizationProvider()` method).
+Using localization provider will make sure that resources are discovered and registered in the database (if this process will not be disabled via `AddDbLocalizationProvider()` method by setting `ConfigurationContext.DiscoverAndRegisterResources` to `false`).

+## Add AdminUI

+For adding AdminUI to your application - refer to instructions [here](getting-started-adminui.md).